Autotrader cars

 We liked the built-in Google system with configurable widgets and shortcuts allowing you to reduce the number of sub-screen menus for important functions like headlight settings and regenerative braking.

-It is immediately clear Polestar wants to make a bold statement about technology with the 4, from the backlit front logo to the prominent rear-view camera sitting in place of a window.
-Having a camera rather than a mirror can take some getting used to, but it does provide a wider field of view.
-While the overall package looks great, it’s palpable how much Polestar is trying to stand out.
-Perhaps some of this hard work is undone by adding a landscape central infotainment screen, immediately making you think of Tesla.
-That said, we appreciate having an additional screen behind the steering wheel showing important information in the driver’s line of sight.
-This can be further enhanced with a head-up display by adding the optional Plus Pack.
-We found the main screen was rather unresponsive at times, requiring excessive jabbing to return to the home screen or change the driving modes, but again this was something Polestar promised would be addressed in the finished cars.
+It is clear Polestar wants to make a bold statement about technology with the 4, from the backlit badge to the prominent rear-view camera sitting in place of a window.
+Tech can be further enhanced with a head-up display by adding the optional Plus Pack.
+We meanwhile found the main screen ¬rather unresponsive at times, requiring excessive jabbing to return to the home screen or change the driving modes, and the tiny icons are too difficult to locate without taking your eyes off the road for longer than is ideal.
 We liked the built-in Google system with configurable widgets and shortcuts allowing you to reduce the number of sub-screen menus for important functions like headlight settings and regenerative braking.
-There’s another nod to Tesla with Animal mode, keeping the climate control going if you need to leave pets in the car, but iPhone users will be pleased to hear there’s also Apple CarPlay, unlike in a Tesla.
-You’ll also get an integrated dashcam and a heat pump to help maintain range in cold weather.
+There’s another nod to Tesla with Animal mode, keeping the climate control going if you need to leave pets in the car, but iPhone users will be pleased to hear there’s also Apple CarPlay, which you don’t get in a Model 3 or Model Y. You’ll also get an integrated dashcam and a heat pump to help maintain range in cold weather.

 Expert rating: 4/5